murex/tv-shows-app/README.md

 - Run the below commands to make sure the steps above are done successfully:
   - Node -v
   - Npm -v
-  - Ng -v (this should return an Angular version greater than 9)
+  - Ng v (this should return an Angular version greater than 9)
 - Install GIT from https://git-scm.com [Optional]

 ## Running the APP